MillerBrainObservatory/millerbrainobservatory.github.io/docs/guides/mbo_servers.md

 # Server Guide

-As a user of MBO servers, you will be given a login to MBO servers, which will give you access to the server.
+As a user of MBO servers, you will be given a login to MBO servers, which will give you access to the servers.

 ## Connecting with RDP